Learn About OmegaBrite

 Our mission is to develop natural products of the highest quality that promote health and well being based on scientific evidence.

-We were told what we wanted to create was too impractical, too expensive to make, too difficult to distill to such a high purity, high quality fish oil.
+We were told what we wanted to create was too impractical, too expensive to make, too difficult to distill to such a high purity, high quality omega-3.
 But we stuck to our goal of creating the best omega-3 possible and brought to the world OmegaBrite 70/10 MD, the first high concentrate, high EPA omega-3 with no after taste.

 Our commitment to purity, safety and efficacy is the foundation of everything we do.
-We set the standard in omega-3 fish oil to bring you the very best from science and nature.
+We set the standard in omega-3 to bring you the very best from science and nature.

 OmegaBrite was first formulated by Dr. Locke in 1998 while on faculty at Harvard Medical School.
 OmegaBrite is the leading provider of omega-3 and nutritional supplements based on the scientific evidence of efficacy of omega-3 fatty acids for improving cardiac health, emotional well-being, joint comfort, and overall health.

 OmegaBrite received the Nutrition Business Journal’s Product Merit Award for creating the category of high concentrate Omega-3 supplements, bringing to the public the first high EPA omega-3 supplement, educating the public on the health benefits of EPA and omega-3s and raising the standards in the industry for purity and quality.

 In 1998 at Harvard Medical School, Dr. Locke set out to formulate the highest quality omega-3.
 Over seventeen years later OmegaBrite continues to raise the bar in purity, testing, and standards.

 Formulation and Purity